Sunday, September 2, 2007

 most hotels will hold your package at the front desk for you.

-Traveling in Europe: A lot of B&B's and hotels in Europe offer breakfast with your stay but unfortunately it's usually a high carb feast.
+Traveling in Europe: A lot of Bed and Breakfast (B&B's) and hotels in Europe offer breakfast with your stay but unfortunately it's usually a high carb feast.
 Generally you can order a protein source like an egg for an additional cost or better yet head over to a local market and buy small tastes of local cheeses, meats, and veggies and have a picnic staring at the Eiffel Tower or the Italian countryside.

 Be aware that some countries are "insulted" if you leave food or don't eat heartily it may be best to explain that you recently had surgery and can eat only a little when you first order.